TheMrIron2/DeSmuME-PSP/README.md

 Place the EBOOT.PBP in this folder, and within this folder create another folder called /NDSROM/.
 Place any legally obtained DS backups into this folder.
 Now you can simply boot DSonPSP from your PSP and the ROMs will show up automatically.

+## (Developer Info) Planned Optimisations

+DSonPSP is currently woefully optimised, but we have a plan to get full speed!
+Currently, DSonPSP is software rendered, and only uses the main CPU.
+Our plan:

+- Offload graphics work (DS graphics core emulation) to PSP GPU
+- Parallelize Media Engine and main CPU and offload code to ME (Important!)^
+- Use newer, more compatible and hopefully faster code
+- Add a JIT (just-in-time) core for faster emulation

+^ The PSP has two CPUs, not just one.
+The main one is known to us all, but the Media Engine is actually a second CPU in the PSP.
+It is functionally identical to the main CPU and even runs at the same clock speed!
+However it is a bit stripped down (No VPU or FPU) and is more foreign to us.
+So our plan is to use the ME to emulate the DS's secondary CPU, the ARM7 chip @ 33MHz, and possibly to do audio processing as well.
+This frees up a massive amount of resources on the main CPU for us to emulate the main ARM9 chip in the DS!

+So in conclusion, this is how we'll emulate the DS:
+- Main PSP CPU emulates the main 67MHz ARM9 CPU
+- Media Engine emulates the 33MHz ARM7 CPU (notably responsible for audio, also processes auxilary tasks like input and real time clocks)
+- GPU renders graphics
+- Possibly on 64MB PSPs, small games could be loaded into the memory to improve loading times (Citation needed)

+We hope to get there one day!

 ## Credits

 My name might be on the repository, but I couldn't have done this on my own.
 I'll list the credits in no particular order: